shajithmukundan/ServoBitClone/README.md

 ```

 ## Controlling servo movements and speeds
 You can control the number of degrees per second that the servo moves.
-A typical servo would have a maximum speed of around 500 degrees per second
+A typical servo would have a maximum speed of around 500 degrees per second.
-Reasonable values for slower movements are between 30 and 200 degrees per second, although a range of 1 to 1000 is supported
+Reasonable values for slower movements are between 30 and 200 degrees per second, although a range of 1 to 1000 is supported.
-Setting the servo position whilst it is still moving, will cancel the movement command
+Setting the servo position whilst it is still moving, will cancel the movement command.
-Creating a new movement command for a servo with an existing movement will cancel the first and then start the second
+Creating a new movement command for a servo with an existing movement will cancel the first and then start the second.
-You can also check if the servo has reached its target position, or wait until it has completed
+You can also check if the servo has reached its target position, or wait until it has completed.

 ```blocks
 // Move servo 5 to 30 degrees at 40 degrees per second